Bluesheep33/Palcord/README.md

 - Go to the `Pal/Saved/Config/LinuxServer/` directory and open the `PalWorldSettings.ini` file
   - Set `RESTAPIEnabled` to `true`
   - Set `LogFormatType` to `Json`
-- Start the palworld server using the `start-server.sh` file (always use this file to start the server henceforth)
-  - This file will start the server and watch for changes in the logs of the server, which is used to get messages from the server chat and relay messages to the discord server

 ###### Configure the json file:
 - Copy the discord bot token and put it in the `config_template.json` file